-1. The title “Coons!
+1. The original title of this piece was “Coons!
 Freaks!
-Hillwilliams!” has an obvious downside in its racial slur.
-I hope it’s jarring.
-When an early version of the piece was published in 1997, some letters to the editor expressed understandable revulsion, but my subject is precisely the strange ways that race plays in American music, and not so very long ago, that animalizing term was anything but jarring.
+Hillwilliams!”
+That title made much of the racial slur; I hoped it would be jarring, and it was.
+When an early version was published in 1997, some letters to the editor expressed understandable revulsion.
+My subject is precisely the strange ways that race plays in American music, and not so very long ago, the term was anything but jarring.
 As I discuss in the essay, it referred, perfectly openly, to a popular music-publishing category and to a genre, which was developed to the fullest, in the end, by black composers; they used the term freely in writing songs enjoyed by white audiences (and black audiences as well).
 None of that makes it easier to deal with.
-For the purposes of this essay, neither would bowdlerization.

-2. The tone of the 1997 version was snarkier and more confrontational than this one, in keeping both with the scabrous, post-punk-neocon NY Press style (or my impression of it) and, more importantly, with what felt like my last-ditch effort, at the time, to get noticed as a writer.
-I’ve grown belatedly out of a lot of that, but in revising the piece, I couldn’t bring it completely in line with what I think of as more mature modes.
+2. The tone, too, of the 1997 version was snarkier and more confrontational than this one, in keeping both with the post-punk-neocon NY Press style (or my impression of it) and, more importantly, with what felt like my last-ditch effort to get noticed as a prose writer.
+I’ve grown belatedly out of a lot of that, but in revising the piece I couldn’t bring it completely in line with what I think of as more mature modes.
 The memoir was inspired by anger, at forebears and myself, and I like to think I deal with that kind of inspiration differently now.
-But some of the old way still hangs around.
+But some of the old way still hangs around the essay.